 Catholic Relief Services is the official international humanitarian agency of the Catholic community in the United States.

-CRS is motivated by the example of Jesus Christ to assist poor and suffering people in more than 100 countries on the basis of need, without regard to race, religion or nationality.
+CRS is motivated by the example of Jesus Christ to assist poor and suffering people in more than 120 countries on the basis of need, not creed, race or nationality.

 CRS is efficient and effective.
-In 2015, 93 percent of our expenditures went to CRS programming that benefits poor people overseas.
+In 2022, 94% of our expenditures went to CRS programming that benefits people experiencing poverty around the world.
 CRS’ programs touch more than 250 million lives.